Rabona17/Deep_Reinforcement_Learning/README.md

 Here is what the reward curve looks like for 2000 iterations for the CartPole game.
 This one is the best result after I run the program 3 times:
 ![alt reward](data/dqn.png)
+**What's bad**

-However, as dqn is getting improved again and again by researchers, and more and more advanced dqn (double dqn, dueling dqn, etc) are coming out, my agent may not be the strongest.
+For a game like mountain car or cartpole, it maybe overkilling and unefficiency to use dqn.
+In fact, a simple q learning will converge faster and can lead to better result.
+Also, as dqn is getting improved again and again by researchers, and more and more advanced dqn (double dqn, dueling dqn, etc) are coming out, my agent may not be the strongest.
 But during this project, I have learned why and how people came up with deep reinforcement learning, and have gained experience in writing TF and debugging.

 ## Reference
 I came up with the architecture and the details of the project, and I wrote all the codes myself. during the process, I learned from these blogs: